-Given ······ For example, the inequality "is equal to" "is greater than" &lt; "is less than" ≤ "is less than or equal to" ≥ "is greater than or equal to" The equal symbol is used to show that two quantities are the same.
-The inequality symbols are used to represent two quantities that are not necessarily equal. x > 5 could be used to represent the sentence "John has more than \$5"
+Given The equal symbol is used to show For example, the inequality "is equal to" > "is greater than" < "is less than" ≤ "is less than or equal to" ≥ "is greater than or equal to" The inequality symbol is used to show that two quantities are the same.
+The inequality symbols are used to represent two quantities that are not necessarily equal. $\chi > 5$ could be used to represent the sentence "John has more than \$5"